May. 19, 2026 01:55PM PST

 NextEra Energy (NYSE:NEE) has agreed to acquire rival Dominion Energy (NYSE:D) in an all-stock transaction valuing the Virginia-based utility’s equity at roughly US$67 billion.

-The agreement, announced Monday (May 18), marks the fourth-largest transaction of all time across all sectors, according to LSEG data.
+The agreement, announced on Monday (May 18), marks the fourth largest transaction of all time across all sectors, according to information from LSEG Data & Analytics.

-NextEra will pay the equivalent of nearly US$76 a share for Dominion, representing a 23 percent premium to Friday’s closing price.
-Including US$56.7 billion in assumed debt, the transaction carries an enterprise value of nearly US$124 billion.
+NextEra will pay the equivalent of nearly US$76 a share for Dominion, representing a 23 percent premium to its May 15 closing price.
+Including US$56.7 billion in assumed debt, the deal carries an enterprise value of nearly US$124 billion.

 The merger is a direct response to a tectonic shift in US power consumption.
-Driven by the explosive build-out of energy-intensive AI data centers, American utilities are struggling to meet demand.
+Driven by the explosive buildout of energy-intensive artificial intelligence data centers, American utilities are struggling to meet demand.

-According to the North American Electric Reliability Corporation, peak summer electricity demand is forecast to grow by 224 gigawatts (GW) over the next decade—the power needed to supply roughly 180 million homes.
+According to North American Electric Reliability, peak summer electricity demand is forecast to grow by 224 gigawatts over the next decade — the power needed to supply roughly 180 million homes.

-“Electricity demand is rising faster than it has in decades,” NextEra Chief Executive Officer John Ketchum said, emphasizing that the merger occurs at “a historic moment” where “scale matters more than ever.”
+“Electricity demand is rising faster than it has in decades,” NextEra CEO John Ketchum said, emphasizing that the merger comes at a time when “scale matters more than ever.”

 The deal also strategically extends NextEra’s dominance beyond its home state of Florida, where it currently serves roughly 6 million customers.
 By absorbing Dominion, NextEra gains direct access to Dominion’s 3.6 million customers across the Carolinas and Virginia.